 The second prototype, the "T10S-2", rebuilt from the T10-12, broke up in flight on 23 December 1981, killing its pilot, Alexander Komarov.
 Another prototype, the "T10S-7", was wrecked when the pilot, Nikolai Sadovnikov, tried only too successfully to duplicate the fatal last flight of the T10S-2, but Sadovnikov skillfully managed to get the aircraft back down on the ground even though it had lost much of its left wing.
 It turned out that the two accidents were caused by defective leading-edge flaps that had broken away.
 The flaps were promptly redesigned.

 After these nasty teething problems were resolved, the test pilots were wildly enthusiastic about the performance and handling of the T10S, particularly in comparison to the T10.
 Unfortunately, after the flight problems of the aircraft were generally resolved, manufacturing problems remained.
 The production aircraft, designated "Su-27", only began to enter service in small numbers in 1986.
-NATO gave the production aircraft the codename "Flanker-B".
+NATO gave the production aircraft the reporting name "Flanker-B".
 The initial production single-seater was also referred to as the "Su-27S", and this is the preferred usage in this document, allowing the designation "Su-27" to refer to any or all variants in the family of aircraft.
 However, it should be remembered that the designation of "Su-27" is perfectly valid for the Su-27S, and probably in wider usage.

 * While the manufacturing problems were being resolved, some of the prototypes were being used to set flight records.
 The "P-42" was converted from the T10S-3 by stripping it of all unnecessary equipment, and was used to successfully challenge records held by the similarly stripped-down F-15 "Streak Eagle".
 The flights were performed by Sukhoi test pilots Sadovnikov and Viktor Pugachev.
 One of the flights set a record climb to 15,000 meters (49,200 feet) in 70.33 seconds, breaking the Streak Eagle's record by seven seconds.